ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ### Key Improvements (Post-Nationals)
 - **Vision**: Pixy 2.1 delivers higher FPS and more reliable signature tracking, reducing false positives in variable lighting.
-- **Mounting & Field of View**: Higher mount + steeper downward angle improved detection of pillars and track features at close distances.
+- **Mounting & Field of View**: A higher mount with a steeper downward angle improved detection of pillars and track features at close distances.
 - **Mobility**: The second motor increased traction and reduced motor load during the Open Challenge.
 - **Structure**: Strengthened frame decreased vibrations and mounting failures, improving sensor stability and repeatability.
 - **LEDs & Indicators**: LEDs moved to an elevated position beside the Pixy for better visibility and reduced interference.